Generous rewards from one of the top student cards on the market.

-If you’re under 21 years old, you must prove you have enough income to repay your credit card debt.
+If you’re under 21, you must prove that you have enough income to repay your credit card debt.
 Usually, you can only report personal income like wages and allowances, scholarships and grants.
 If you can’t prove sufficient income, you can ask someone over 21 if you can become an authorized user on their account.

 What credit score do I need?

 You’re welcome to apply for this card if you’re new to credit.
 Your approval odds will increase if you already have a good credit score of 670 or higher.